siddadd/MR-AIM/README.md

-icassp2013
+MR-AIM
 ==========

-Source code based on work published in ICASSP 2013.
+Source code for MR-AIM based on work published in ICASSP 2013.
 Paper available at http://ieeexplore.ieee.org/xpls/icp.jsp?arnumber=6638125

 If you use this code for evaluation and/or benchmarking, we appreciate if you cite an appropriate subset of the following papers: